mattiasxu/VQVAE-2/README.md

 ```
 The VQVAE encoder compresses 3x32x32 images to 8x8 + 4x4 latent codes, which is a reduction of ~97%, using 8-bit color representations and codebook size of 512.
 The decoder tries to reconstruct the original image from latent codes.

 Example reconstructions from CIFAR10 test set.
 Original on top, reconstructions on bottom.
-Default parameters were used.

 <img src="reconstruction_examples.png" width="768" height="128" />

 ## Step 2: Train autoregressive model on latent codes